ThatNintendoNerd/galaxy_save_data/docs/galaxy/GameEventValue.md

 > Surfing [Challenge]/lo

-Represents the least significant bytes for the Loopdeeswoop Galaxy's best race time, in frames.
+Represents the least significant bytes for the best race time in the first mission of the Loopdeeswoop Galaxy, in frames.

 The default value is `5400`, or a time of `01:30:00`.

 ## LibraryOpenNewStarCount

-Represents the remaining number of Stars to collect after completing Bowser's Star Reactor before Rosalina's library can open.
+Represents the remaining number of Stars to collect after completing Bowser's Star Reactor before the Library can open.

 The default value is `1`.